ohpauleez/daisneon/README.md

 # Dais-Neon

-Dais interceptor chain in Rust+Node.js with ClojureScript support
+Dais interceptor chain in Rust+Node.js with ClojureScript support.

+There is also C++ support via node-gyp and [Native Abstractions for Node.js](https://github.com/nodejs/nan).

 ### Getting Started